Wiederholung/CollabXplorer/doc/SMC-2023/CollabXplorer-3.1-en.md

 here we introduce variable coefficients $\beta$ to weigh the importance of $s_{ij}$ and $E_{ij}$.
 The $\beta$ can vary according to the needs of the central scholar.
 Specifically, a larger $\beta$ is taken if the central scholar values the suitability with the collaborator more, and a smaller $\beta$ is taken if the social influence of the collaborator is more important.

-At this point, we have the vector representation of scholar $A_i$ modulated by prompt:
+At this point, we have the vector representation of scholar $A_i$ modulated by the prompt:

 $$
 \vec{A_i} = \frac{\sum_{j=1}^{m} W_{ij} \vec{P_{ij}}}{m}